 Bank executive siphons ₹67 lakh from elderly woman’s accounts, booked

-Kotak Mahindra Bank executive Reshma Mandal has been accused of cheating senior citizen Martha Monteiro of over ?67 lakh while acting as her relationship manager.
-Mandal allegedly withdrew money from Monteiro's accounts and made transfers without her knowledge.
-Monteiro's family discovered the fraud when they tried to pay her hospital bill in April and found insufficient balance in her accounts.
-Mandal has admitted to the transactions, and a case against her has been registered under Indian Penal Code sections 409 and 420.
+Bank executive Reshma Mandal has been accused of cheating senior citizen Martha Monteiro of over ₹67 lakh while acting as her relationship manager.

-Police on Monday booked an executive at Kotak Mahindra Bank for allegedly cheating a senior citizen of more than ₹67 lakh while acting as her relationship manager.
+Police on Monday booked a Bank executive for allegedly cheating a senior citizen of more than ₹67 lakh while acting as her relationship manager.

 Sadly, the family of Martha Monteiro, 80, discovered the fraud when they wanted to foot her hospital bill in April, but there was no sufficient balance in either of her three accounts, a complaint filed at Bandra police station said.